microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 * NUPHAR_IGEMM_PERMUTE

     This enviornment variable is to control the loop permutation in GEMM.
     The default is to not apply any loop permutation.
-Other options are "inner/outer/all",referring to apply permutation to only inner tile loops / only outer loops / both inner and outer loops, respectively.
+Other options are "inner/outer/all",referring to apply permutations to only inner tile loops / only outer loops / both inner and outer loops, respectively.

 ### Debugging
 There are several [environment variables](../../onnxruntime/core/codegen/common/settings.h) to dump debug information during code generation, plus [some more environment variables](../../onnxruntime/core/providers/nuphar/common/nuphar_settings.h) to dump/control the Nuphar execution provider.
 You can set environment variables prior to inference to dump debug info to the console.
 To list some most useful ones: